GusMuche/homebridge-zipabox-platform/README.md

 ### Cached accessories from old config
 Unfortunately I didn't success during my test to clean all the cache for old platform accessories.
 If this is your case, you need to delete the cachedAccessories file inside the accessories folder.

+### Battery device not recognize by Home APP
+In my test the Battery Service is not recognize by the app, but the value and the status are correctly given.
+The icon will be a house with a status "not recognize".
+If someone have a solution or idea, please send mp or fetch.

 ## CREDITS